Special offer

 How to hire a nurse

-Determine appropriate qualifications
+1. Determine appropriate qualifications.

-Create a clear and direct job posting
+2. Create a clear and direct job posting.

-When writing a job description, be clear about the scope of the nursing position and what they should expect out of their daily duties.
-Outline their key responsibilities, including details about where and when they should report to work.
-If you need a nurse who is available overnight or for on-call shifts, mention this in the job description and posting.
+If you need a nurse who is available for weekends or on-call shifts, mention this in the job description and posting.
 Include your expectations about their experience in nursing.

-Verify each applicant’s credentials
+3. Verify each applicant’s credentials.

-Pay attention to soft skills during the interview
+4. Note soft skills during the interview.

 When interviewing candidates, ask questions that focus on each employee’s soft skills.
 Ask them how they would handle challenging situations in the workplace or how they would discuss upsetting subjects with patients.
 As they answer each question, be mindful of their interpersonal communication skills.